-– Having a hard time sleeping
+– Having Difficulty sleeping

-– Having a hard time focusing
+– Having Trouble focusing

-– Didn’t tell people where you were going
+– Didn’t tell people where you’re going

 – Time stands still until you gamble again

 There are many other ways to decide if you’ve got a gambling problem, but I think you already know!